 Empower Students Through Inclusive Education and Beyond

-Inclusive education is one strategy for dynamic educators to keep in their toolboxes.
+Inclusive education strategies are valuable tools for dynamic educators to keep in their toolboxes.
 Now, you can expand your skill set to thrive in modern education environments with the University of West Alabama’s online bachelor’s degree in elementary education.
-Beyond enabling you to earn a Bachelor of Science degree, UWA offers a career-aligned experience that leads to dual certification in Elementary Education K-6 and Early Childhood Education P-3.

 Search